ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

     </div>
   </div>
 </div>
-<small>Image description: Large wooden arch with ocean in the background.
+<center><small>Image description: Large wooden arch with ocean in the background.
 Handwritten caption on photograph reads Lumberman's Arch (10), Stanley Park, Vancouver, B.C.<br>
       Source: Uno Langmann Family Collection of B.C.
 Photographs. <a href="https://dx.doi.org/10.14288/1.0360837">UL_1624_02_0127</a>.
-Rare Books and Special Collections.</small>
+Rare Books and Special Collections.</small></center>
 <br><p style="text-indent: 25px;">The focus remained on grooming Stanley Park to become a decoration to the city, rather than on the area’s indigenous population.
-A newspaper article written at the time of the relocation of Lumberman’s Arch celebrated it as a “permanent advertisement of our lumber industries, a memento of the Royal visit and, artistically placed, a real ornament and appropriate addition to our beautiful park.”</p><sup>3</sup><br>
+A newspaper article written at the time of the relocation of Lumberman’s Arch celebrated it as a “permanent advertisement of our lumber industries, a memento of the Royal visit and, artistically placed, a real ornament and appropriate addition to our beautiful park.”<sup>3</sup></p><br>
 <p style="text-indent: 25px;">Other locations around what is now known as Metro Vancouver that had once been the sites of thriving indigenous communities were subjected to similar desecration by settlers.
 A three-site exhibition at the <a href=“http://musqueam.zenutech.com/c%CC%93%C9%99sna%CA%94%C9%99m-city-city-exhibition”>Musqueam Cultural Education Resource Centre</a>, <a href=“https://moa.ubc.ca/exhibition/c%CC%93%C9%99sna%CA%94%C9%99m-the-city-before-the-city/”>UBC's Museum of Anthropology</a>, and the <a href=“https://museumofvancouver.ca/csnam-the-city-before-the-city”>Museum of Vancouver</a> in 2015 helped tell the story of c̓əsnaʔəm, a robust village and burial site at the edge of the Fraser River where Musqueam people lived, worked, and raised their families for 5000 years.
-Jordan Wilson, a co-curator of the exhibition and member of the Musqueam nation, describes how, “as late as the 1960s, it was common practice for Vancouver families to come and dig for artifacts, without understanding the significance of the location or making the connection to the Musqueam community.”</p><sup>4</sup>
+Jordan Wilson, a co-curator of the exhibition and member of the Musqueam nation, describes how, “as late as the 1960s, it was common practice for Vancouver families to come and dig for artifacts, without understanding the significance of the location or making the connection to the Musqueam community.”<sup>4</sup></p>
 <br><br>

 <div class="container">
   <div class="row">
     <div class="col-sm">
-      This image shows us another relic of the many past lives of Stanley Park, from a zoo which existed there from 1888 to 1996.<sup> </sup> As Jesse Donaldson of <a href="https://thetyee.ca/Life/2013/09/27/Unnatural-History-of-Stanley-Park/"><i>The Tyee </i></a> says, “Not only were plant species regularly added and replaced in the Stanley Park of the early 20th century; so too were members of the peninsula’s animal population” such as “animals kept in the park zoo (including several deer and a bear notable for its repeated escapes).”<sup> </sup> Stanley Park remained full of nature, but only in ways that felt palatable and safe to Vancouver’s settler residents.
+      <br>This image shows us another relic of the many past lives of Stanley Park, from a zoo which existed there from 1888 to 1996.<sup> </sup> As Jesse Donaldson of <a href="https://thetyee.ca/Life/2013/09/27/Unnatural-History-of-Stanley-Park/"><i>The Tyee </i></a> says, “Not only were plant species regularly added and replaced in the Stanley Park of the early 20th century; so too were members of the peninsula’s animal population” such as “animals kept in the park zoo (including several deer and a bear notable for its repeated escapes).”<sup> </sup> Stanley Park remained full of nature, but only in ways that felt palatable and safe to Vancouver’s settler residents.
     </div>
     <div class="col-sm">
       {% include feature/item-figure.html objectid="langmann027" width="100" %}